Home Doh Ref

 The CSS Proxy (this.css)

-For element-specific styling, the html pattern provides a convenient css proxy that manages inline styles on the element.
+For element-specific styling, the html pattern provides a css proxy that manages inline styles on the element.

 let element = New('html', {